Deep Learning Methods for Calibrated Photometric Stereo and Beyond

 \subsubsection{Problem of fusion efficiency}

 The third is that the fusion mechanism of all-pixel methods, \emph{i.e.}, max-pooling, discards a large number of features from the input, reducing the utilization of information and affecting the estimation accuracy.
 Therefore, how to retain more features with key information is essential.
-Some methods \cite{yao2020gps,song2020photometric} fuse max-pooling and average pooling via a concatenation operation.
+Some methods \cite{yao2020gps,song2020photometric} fused max-pooling and average pooling via a concatenation operation.
 However, the improvement of adding average-pooling is limited because averaging features may smooth out saliency and dilute valuable features.
-Different from adding averaging information, Manifold-PSN \cite{ju2020learning} attempts to introduce nonlinear dimensionality reduction \cite{tenenbaum2000global} to convert features from high-dimensional feature spaces to low-dimensional manifolds.
-This can better extract embedded structural information of multiple features.
-However, the manifold method truncates the backpropagation of the network.
-Therefore, the authors have to use the max-pooling layer to pre-train the extractor of the network, which is cumbersome and inefficient.
+Different from adding averaging information, Manifold-PSN \cite{ju2020learning} introduced nonlinear dimensionality reduction \cite{tenenbaum2000global} to convert features from high-dimensional feature spaces to low-dimensional manifolds.
+However, the manifold method truncated the backpropagation of the network.
+Therefore, the authors had to use the max-pooling layer to pre-train the extractor of the network, which was cumbersome and inefficient.

 On the other hand, some methods employed novel models to enhance feature fusion in their structures.
-MF-PSN \cite{liu2022deep} proposes a multi-feature fusion network, which uses the max-pooling operation in both shallow and deep layers with different levels of features, to learn richer information.
-Similarly, CHR-PSN \cite{ju2022learning}, SR-PSN \cite{ju2023estimating}, and MS-PS \cite{hardy2023multi} extended max-pooling at different scales with different receptive fields, rather than the depth, as in \cite{liu2022deep}.
-We summarize the schematic diagrams of MF-PSN \cite{liu2022deep} and CHR-PSN \cite{ju2022learning} in Fig. \ref{figmaxp}.
-Although these networks outperform previous methods, none of them can solve the fusion problem of information loss, \emph{i.e.}, the max-pooling layer only extracts the maximum value, ignoring the rest.
+MF-PSN \cite{liu2022deep} introduced a multi-feature fusion network, utilizing max-pooling operations at different feature levels in both shallow and deep layers to capture richer information.
+Besides, CHR-PSN \cite{ju2022learning}, SR-PSN \cite{ju2023estimating}, and MS-PS \cite{hardy2023multi} extended max-pooling at various scales with different receptive fields, rather than the depth.
+Furthermore, HPS-Net \cite{ju2023efficient} introduced a bilateral extraction module that generated positive and negative information before aggregation to better preserve useful data.
+Despite these advancements in feature fusion, none of these methods fully address the essential challenge of information loss, \emph{i.e.}, the max-pooling layer only extracts the maximum value, ignoring the rest.